uchicago-cs/cmsc22000/website/hw/hw1.rst

 directory, and you will need to ``cd`` into it to use Git commands for that repository.

+You now have two local copies of the repository: one in your home directory (``/home/USER/cs220/hw1``), which we will refer to as your *home* repository for now and one in ``/tmp`` (``/tmp/USER/cs220/hw1-GITHUB_USERNAME``) which we will refer to as your *temp* repository.

-Now, in the local repository in your home directory, add a line to ``test.txt`` with the text ``One more change!``.
-Create a commit for that change and push it to GitHub (you should know how to do this by now, but make sure to `ask for help <help.html>`__ if you’re unsure of how to proceed).
+Now, switch to the window that is open to your home repository, add a line to ``test.txt`` with the text ``One more change!``.
+Create a commit for that change and push it to GitHub (you should know how to do this by now, but make sure to ask for help if you’re unsure of how to proceed).
 Also, you don't have to use any specific commit message (unlike previous steps where we gave you the exact message), but make sure your commit message is descriptive and to the point.

-Next, in the *second* local repository (the one you just created in a separate location), check if that change appears in the ``test.txt`` file.
+Next, switch to the window that is open to your temp repository, check if that change appears in the ``test.txt`` file.
 It will not, because you have not yet downloaded the latest commits from the repository.
-You can do this by running this:
+You can do this by running this command:

 ::